MaximeKjaer/tf-dotty/docs/reshape.md

 # ValueError: Cannot reshape a tensor with 100 elements to shape [20,20] (400 elements) for 'Reshape' (op: 'Reshape') with input shapes: [10,10], [2] and with input tensors computed as partial shapes: input[1] = [20,20].
 ```

 Indeed, a tensor can only be reshaped to another shape containing the same number of elements.
-The number of elements of a shape is the product of dimension sizes; a tensor of shape `10 #: 20 #: 30 #: SNil` contains \\(10 \times 20 \times 30 = 6000\\) elements.
+The number of elements of a shape is the product of dimension sizes; a tensor of shape `10 #: 20 #: 30 #: SNil` contains \\(10 \times 20 \times 30 = 6000\\) elements, and can only be reshaped into another shape containing 6000 elements.

 ## Statically checking reshapes

-Computing the number of elements in a tensor at compile-time requires support for type-level arithmetic, as Maclaurin et al. write in "[Dex: array programming with typed indices](https://openreview.net/pdf?id=rJxd7vsWPS)":
+How can we check this constraint statically?
+As Maclaurin et al. ask in "[Dex: array programming with typed indices](https://openreview.net/pdf?id=rJxd7vsWPS)":

 > What about the dreaded reshape, which would seem to require type-level arithmetic?